John of Montson

-John of Montson (Juan de Monzón) (born at Monzón, Spain; c.
+John of Montson (also known as Juan de Monzón or Monzon de Montesono; born at Monzón, Spain; c.
 1340 – after 1412) was an Aragonese Dominican theologian and controversialist.
-His refusal to give up his beliefs regarding the Immaculate Conception resulted in his condemnation and clandestine exile to Spain.
+His refusal to tolerate other beliefs regarding the Immaculate Conception resulted in his condemnation and clandestine exile to Spain.

-Condemnation of his opinions
+Biography

-He joined the Dominicans probably in Valencia.
-In 1383 he was lecturing on theology at Valencia Cathedral.
+Montson joined the Dominicans probably in Valencia.
+In 1383, he was lecturing on theology at Valencia Cathedral.
 Thence he went to Paris, taught in the convent of St. James there, and obtained the mastership of theology in 1387.

-Here he entered the field of controversy on the question of the Immaculate Conception, which was not then defined.
-Maintaining the proposition that the Blessed Virgin was conceived without sin was heretical, he aroused against him the faculty of the University of Paris.
-They condemned fourteen propositions from his lectures, warned him, first privately, then publicly, to retract, and when he refused carried the matter to Pierre Orgement, Bishop of Paris, who promulgated a decree of excommunication against all who should defend the forbidden theses.
-The faculty issued letters condemnatory of Montson's errors and conduct, which Denifle conjectures, from their acerbity of speech, were written by Pierre d'Ailly.
-Denifle also says Montson would not have been condemned had he not declared the doctrine of the Immaculate Conception heretical.

-Appeal and flight

-Montesono appealed to Pope Clement VIII, who cited him and the university faculty to Avignon.
+In that same year, Montson became embroiled in a conflict between the Dominican and Franciscan orders over the Immaculate Conception, not yet defined as a doctrine of the Catholic Church.
+Taking the Dominican side, Montson declared in his lectures that the Immaculate Conception was a heresy.
+The faculty of the University of Paris, which maintained a neutral position on the conflict, demanded that he retract the claim that the opposing opinion was heretical.
+When Montson refused, the faculty escalated the issue to the bishop of Paris, Pierre d'Orgemont, who sided with the faculty and excommunicated Montson.
+Montson and the Dominicans appealed the decision to Antipope Clement VII.

 Later, foreseeing that the case was going against him, Montson, despite the command under pain of excommunication to remain at Avignon, secretly withdrew into Aragon, then went to Sicily, changing his allegiance to Pope Urban VI, Clement's rival.
 There and in Spain, whither he afterwards returned, he filled several important positions.
-In 1412 Alfonso, Duke of Gandia, chose him as head of a legation sent to defend his claim to the crown of Aragon.
+In 1412, Alfonso, Duke of Gandia, chose him as head of a legation sent to defend his claim to the crown of Aragon.